BLCM/BLCMods/Pre Sequel Mods/Apocalyptech/TPS Cold Dead Hands/README.md

   Eridian Guardians, by default the creatures from the Claptastic Voyage DLC (viruses, bugs, glitches, etc) will not equip or drop "real" shields.
   That can optionally be toggled on in here.

+* **Provide Common Pistols for "To Arms!"
+Mission?**: This has been copied over from my Better Loot mod for the same reason: when the loot quality has been improved as much as this mod makes it possible, the mission "To Arms!" can become extremely difficult to complete while using this mod.
+To compensate, you can optionally have this mod provide four chests containing three common pistols each, in the same room as the drop location.
+This should compensate nicely for hardly ever getting common items ingame.

 Additionally, there's one category in the "Main Mod" section which you may be interested in: